10 stops over 2.5 hours

 Our cabin when we got on was full of foreigners.
 Not to first class standard but I didn’t expect anything else.
-The kids got their own seats and we had ours with room for our bags overhead.
+The kids go their own seats and we had ours with room for our bags overhead.

 To understand what makes Sri Lanka you can’t compare it to any country.
-It’s an island with lots of raw untouched and un-kept beauty.
-You’ll pass through the tea country to see thousands of waterfalls splashing through the landscape, makeshift housing, inhabitants living in areas that anywhere else would have been too dangerous or too remote to survive in – but here they are living, working and building families, surviving from the natural resources enriched within the land.
+It’s an island of raw untouched and un-kept beauty.
+You’ll pass through the tea country to see thousands of waterfalls splashing through the landscape, makeshift housing, inhabitants living in areas that anywhere else would have been too dangerous or too remote to survive in - but here they are living, working and building families, surviving from the natural resources enriched within the land.

 Sri Lanka as a tourist industry is inundated with friendly subservient locals and as an economy slowly progressing in prosperity from decades of invasions and colonisation.
 We came across many friendly faces with a story to tell about their forefathers, lots of historical sadness etched in to the landscape as well as natural disasters which have rocked certain areas and still do from time to time.